Sabri Benkahla: Charge

-In September 2003 Benkahla was charged with supplying services to the Taliban and using a firearm in furtherance of that offence.
+In September 2003, Benkahla was charged with supplying services to the Taliban and using a firearm in furtherance of that offence.
 There was a motion to sever the case from that of the other co-defendants which was successful.

-Al-Timimi on 4 April 2005 was charged with aiding/inciting/abetting 'the terrorist network' and received 70 years without a chance for parole.
+On April 4, 2005, Al-Timimi was charged with aiding, inciting, and abetting 'the terrorist network' and received 70 years without a chance for parole.

-In March 2004 Benkahla went on a one-day bench trial.
-He was acquitted by Judge Leonie M. Brinkema.
-Judge Brinkema stated: "The uncontested evidence again is the defendant had been held under conditions which would not be acceptable for a United States-based defendant...".
+In March 2004, Benkahla went on a one-day bench trial.
+He was acquitted by Judge Leonie M. Brinkema, who said, "The uncontested evidence again is the defendant had been held under conditions which would not be acceptable for a United States-based defendant...".
 He also called his arrest and transfer to American authorities "a Kafkaesque situation".

-There was a lack of evidence to show he had trained in Afghanistan rather than Pakistan.
-And even if there was evidence to say Benkahla trained in Afghanistan, there was also no evidence to show that he had helped the Taliban.
+There was a lack of evidence to show he had trained in Afghanistan or helped the Taliban.

-In August and November 2004 Benkahla was subpoenaed to speak before a grand jury.
+In August and November 2004, Benkahla was subpoenaed to speak before a grand jury.
 Agents from the FBI were still investigating who had gone to the training camps and also military people connected to Dar al-Aqam.
 The FBI had also thought that Benkahla had attended the camps without checking if this is true, which meant, "over the next few months, the government compelled Benkahla to testify before each of the grand juries and to meet with the FBI several times in ancillary proceedings, with immunity from criminal prosecution for truthful testimony" about him being part of military training camps and fighting in Afghanistan and Pakistan in 1999.
 He was also asked about the people he knew who had also gone to the military training camps, including those from Dar Al-Arqam, "global terrorists' and people the officials from the US government think are helping Al-Qaeda.
 Many of the people who were connected to Dar Al-Arqam were said to have gone to military camps.
 It was also said that Benkahla had told the grand jury incorrect information about the people he met on the said 1999 trip to a LeT camp.